 Experiments in balloon motion and sound using an MS Kinect depth sensing camera.

-Created for the Carnegie Mellon 1st & 2nd year MFA Graduate show entitled "Fresh Baked Goods" at Bakery Square, April 2011.
+Originally created for the Carnegie Mellon 1st & 2nd year MFA Graduate show entitled "Fresh Baked Goods" at Bakery Square in Pittsburgh PA, April 2011.

 A machine stands in a room surrounded by balloons.
 Circulating fans blow the balloons over the machine which creates sound based on their movements.